SQLServerIO/Database-Benchmark-Based-on-DVD-Store-2/README.md

 Load Generator
 The source code and executible to generate the workloads you can use a middle aspx tier stored in the web directory.
 You can also generate load using the ds2sqlserverdriver.exe and the config generated earlier.

+you can download just the executeables plus the web load generator files by downloading the release.zip package.